Rezvision/genAttackTree/readme.txt

 1. Run `ttool_weakness_extractor.py` to extract weaknesses from system diagram XML files.
 2. The script will generate an XML file compatible with ADTool, which can be imported for attack tree visualization.

----

-This version ensures correct formatting on GitHub with readable headings and bullet points.